 Service area Description of services provided \$'000 Design and Project Management The Design and Project Management program seeks to achieve excellence of design and delivery of projects which enhance the Borough as a special place.
-Specifically, the program manages project design, tendering and contract management activities as well as the implementation and supervision of Council's annual capital works program.
-It also manages issues associated with (392) (211) private development activities such as building over easements, legal point of discharge, vehicle point of access and unit development infrastructure.
+Specifically, the program manages project design, tendering and contract management activities as well as the implementation and supervision of Council's annual Actuals Budget (392) (211) capital works program.
+It also manages issues associated with private development activities such as building over easements, legal point of discharge, vehicle point of access and unit development infrastructure.
 Variance (181) Land Use Planning The Land Use Planning program ensures that the Borough conserves its unique heritage that the built environment is enhanced by Actuals Budget (241) (291) design excellence, and that local amenity is protected against inappropriate land use and development.
 The program implements Council's Planning Scheme and prepares major policy documents including the Municipal Strategic Statement.
 It maintains and processes amendments to the Queenscliffe Planning Scheme and carries out research on demographic, economic and social issues affecting Council.
 The program administers Council's statutory planning responsibilities, including the various processes associated with the assessment of planning permit applications and defence of Council decisions at the Victorian Civil and Administrative Tribunal.
-Variance 50 Heritage Conservation 0 0 (22) (62) Advice 40 Building Control The Building Control program ensures that building construction and maintenance is such that the community remains safe.
+50 Heritage Conservation Conservation unique heritage and rich culture captured in the Borough's built (22) (62) Advice 40 Building Control The Building Control program ensures that building construction and maintenance is such that the community remains safe.
 It Actuals Budget (2) (17) provides statutory building services including processing of siting variation consent, emergency management responsibilities, building inspections, building safety audits, and investigation of complaints and illegal works.
-Variance 15 Actuals (65 57) Total Budget (58 (581) Variance (7 6)
+Variance 15 Actuals (65 57) Total Budget (58 31) Variance (7